crannull-banner-2025

 Market Research

 There is a number of specialist market research firms who will undertake specific work on a project-by-project basis and we have provided an index of those with specialist construction industry knowledge and/or experience in our Construction Market Research Agencies feature.
-However, a cost-effective and targeted architect-focused research service is offered by Competitive Advantage, who conduct Omnibus Surveys covering architects and other specifying professionals.
-These are conducted by telephone and companies may add questions to the survey, priced on a per question basis.

 Telephone Canvassing / Appointment Making

-Whilst there is a number of routes to gain the attention of an architect, there is one simple method which is often forgotten – give them a call.
+Whilst there is a number of routes to gain the attention of an architect, there is one simple method which is often forgotten - give them a call.
 A lot of time and money can be invested in various marketing and advertising campaigns by organisations who want to get their products or services specified by an architect, but sometimes it is just easier to pick up the phone and arrange a time to go and see them to discuss how you can assist with a project.
-The telephone is often the forgotten tool when someone is looking to market a company and, as explained above, the timing is vital for success.
-One company which can help with this is ArchiSpec:d, (part of Crannull), who specialise in creating opportunities with architects, via the telephone, for companies who don’t have the time or internal skill sets to do it themselves.
+The telephone is often the forgotten tool when someone is looking to market to a company and, as explained above, the timing is vital for success.
+One company which can help with this is Crannull, who specialise in creating opportunities with architects, via the telephone, for companies who don’t have the time or internal skill sets to do it themselves.

 CPD